kovidgoyal/calibre/src/calibre/manual/template_lang.rst

-        MMMM : the long localized month name (e.g. "January" to "December"). yy   : the year as two digit number (00 to 99). yyyy : the year as four digit number. iso  : the date with time and timezone.
+        MMMM : the long localized month name (e.g. "January" to "December"). yy   : the year as two digit number (00 to 99). yyyy : the year as four digit number. h    : the hours without a leading 0 (0 to 11 or 0 to 23, depending on am/pm) hh   : the minutes with a leading 0 (00 to 11 or 00 to 23, depending on am/pm)
+        m    : the minutes without a leading 0 (0 to 59)
+        mm   : the minutes with a leading 0 (00 to 59)
+        s    : the seconds without a leading 0 (0 to 59)
+        ss   : the seconds with a leading 0 (00 to 59)
+        ap   : use a 12-hour clock instead of a 24-hour clock, with 'ap' replaced by the localized string for am or pm.
+        AP   : use a 12-hour clock instead of a 24-hour clock, with 'AP' replaced by the localized string for AM or PM. iso  : the date with time and timezone.
 Must be the only format present.

     * ``eval(string)`` -- evaluates the string as a program, passing the local variables (those ``assign`` ed to).
 This permits using the template processor to construct complex results from local variables.